-Consider the following prior to requesting the maneuvers of the driver: The attitude of the driver, his passengers, the neighborhood, the availability of cover, if the location presents a traffic hazard, adverse terrain or weather conditions.
+Consider the following prior to requesting the maneuvers of the driver: The attitude of the driver, the condition and attitude of the passengers, the neighborhood, the availability of cover, if the location presents a traffic hazard, and any adverse terrain or weather conditions.
 If conducting the evaluations at the scene presents a hazard, and if probable cause to arrest exists based on driving behavior and physical observations, arrest the driver and remove the driver from the scene.
 Do the maneuvers later in a safer environment.
-Always wait for cover when in doubt - your safety is the first priority in any enforcement situation.
+Always wait for cover when in doubt - officer safety is the first priority in any enforcement situation.

-16 ASKING THE DRIVER OUT OF HIS VEHICLE
+ASKING THE DRIVER OUT OF THE VEHICLE

-If you feel it is safe and justified to administer the maneuvers, choose a nearby location which affords a hard, level surface, protected from the elements if possible, and ask the driver politely to exit his car and walk to the predetermined location.
-Watch the driver closely as he exits his car.
-If intoxicated, the driver may stumble or hold on to the car for support.
+If it is safe and justified to administer the maneuvers, choose a nearby location which affords a hard, level surface, protected from the elements if possible, and ask the driver politely to exit the car and walk to the predetermined location.
+Watch the driver closely.
+If intoxicated, the driver may stumble or use the car for support.
 As the driver walks, watch for staggering or unsteadiness.
-Watch to see if the driver follows your directions and walks directly to the location you have pointed out, or if he becomes confused and has to be redirected.
+Watch to see if the driver follows your directions and walks directly to the location you have pointed out, or if the driver becomes confused and needs to be redirected.